magnussolution/magnusbilling7/wiki/en/modules/trunk/trunk.rst

 Codec
 """""

-We not write the description to this field.
+Select the codecs that are allowed in this trunk.